Marijuana allergy is real, rare and affects 1 out of every 100 users. Are you one of them?

 Marijuana allergy is not limited to first time users.
 It can happen with long term users as well.

 There is a condition called Cannabinoid Hyperemesis Syndrome (CHS) — if you’ve been smoking marijuana for a long time you’ve probably heard about it.

 According to this 2011 publication by the Temple University Hospital, CHS is characterized by chronic cannabis use, cyclic episodes of nausea, vomiting and bathing with hot water (which is a learned reaction apparently).

 It develops all of a sudden and ONLY in long-term regular smokers.
 And it sucks.

 I came across a NY Mag interview of a woman that found out she has CHS.
 She had terrible nausea and vomiting sessions and finally, after a dozen tests, her doctor told her that she developed an intolerance to cannabis.

 In the end, she had to quit smoking.
 Yikes.

 The most common marijuana allergy symptoms

-All cannabis allergy symptoms usually occur 20-30 minutes after getting in touch with the plant.
+All cannabis allergy symptoms usually occur 20-30 minutes after exposure to the plant.

-And by that I mean any kind of consummation — it doesn’t matter if you smoke it, eat it, inhale pollen or even touch the plant.
+And by that, I mean any kind of contact — it doesn’t matter if you smoke it, eat it, inhale pollen or even touch the plant.